forrest79/devel79tray/readme.txt

 Devel79 Tray © Jakub Trmota, 2012 (http://forrest79.net)

-Virtual Box developer server tray icon.
+VirtualBox developer server tray icon.

 HOW TO USE: